-Wegner Roofing and Construction estimators have all worked numerous Insurance Repair projects before being called to your home.
+Wegner Roofing & Solar estimators have all worked numerous Insurance Repair projects before being called to your home.
 All are well qualified to work with you in assuring you the best possible value and the most out of the money available to restore your home.

 Our estimators are also available to be your advocate, if needed, to help give you information about your project and what is required from a licensed and insured contractor.
 Sometimes, when requested, they will work hand in hand with your adjuster to get your repairs estimated properly according to the current building codes and manufacturers installation requirements.